-- Unless absolutely necessary, do not walk on frostbitten feet or toes—this increases the damage.
+- Unless necessary, don’t walk on frostbitten feet or toes.

-- Immerse the affected area in warm—not hot—water.
-(The temperature should be comfortable to the touch for unaffected parts of the body.)
+- Immerse affected area in warm—not hot—water.
 Or, warm the affected area using body heat.
-For example, the heat of an armpit can be used to warm frostbitten fingers.

 - Don’t use a heating pad, heat lamp, or the heat of a stove, fireplace, or radiator for warming.
 Affected areas are numb and can be easily burned.

 Always seek medical attention, if available.